Qiang (historical people): Religion

 The Qiang revered the tiger and featured it prominently on their totem poles.
-White stones were also considered to be sacred and sometimes put on altars or rooftops.
+White stones (flint stones) were also considered to be sacred and sometimes put on altars or rooftops.
 Qiang folk religion resembles animism and shamanism.
 It places spiritual belief in the natural features of the landscape and the ability of shamans to contact spirits.
+The Qiang believed in the door god, the fireplace god, and the house god.
+The fireplace god was sacrificed to with food near an iron potholder before each meal.
+An altar in the corner of the main floor facing the door was considered sacred.
+It showed the financial status of the household with how ornate it was.